-In 2014, the Compensation Committee set the threshold for payment at 85% of the Adjusted EBITDA target and the payout at threshold at 25% of STIP target.
-However, because 85% of Adjusted EBITDA target is less than 2013 performance, no payment would occur, unless the Company achieves 93% of its 2014 EBITDA target which would result in a payment of 65% of target.
+In 2015, the Compensation Committee set the threshold for payment at 85% of the Adjusted EBITDA target and the payout at threshold at 25% of STIP target.
+However, because 85% of Adjusted EBITDA target is less than 2014 performance for HSNi and HSN, no payment would occur at threshold for NEOs whose STIP is based upon HSNI or HSN performance.
+For example with respect to HSNi no payment would occur unless the Company achieves at least 2014 performance equating to 89.3% of its 2015 EBITDA target which would result in a payment of 46.6 % of target.
 The maximum payout of 200% of target requires achievement of 120% of the Adjusted EBITDA target.
 The STIP was designed this way in order to create more financial incentive for management to achieve a performance range of target or higher.

-Performance Measures Threshold Target Maximum Adjusted EBITDA Performance Range 85% of Target 100% of Target 120% of Target Payout Level 0%(1) 100% 200% Individual Performance Performance Range Performance Rating of 1-5 and Adjusted EBITDA at Threshold Performance Rating of 1-5 and Adjusted EBITDA achievement at 100% Performance Rating of 1-5 and Adjusted EBITDA achievement maximum Payout Level 0-100% 0-150% 0-200%
+Performance Measures Threshold Target Maximum Adjusted EBITDA Performance Range 85% of Target 100% of Target 120% of Target Payout Level 0% (1) 100% 200% Individual Performance Performance Range Performance Rating of 1-5 and Adjusted EBITDA at Threshold Performance Rating of 1-5 and Adjusted EBITDA achievement at 100% Performance Rating of 1-5 and Adjusted EBITDA achievement maximum Payout Level 0-100% 0-150% 0-200%